priyankamadhwal/IndoorsGPS/README.md

 <br />
 <b>2.
 FusedLocationProviderClient by Google Play Services</b><br />
 <br />
-This is built on top of Android’s API and automatically chooses what underlying provider to use on the basis of accuracy, battery usage, performance improvement etc.<br />
+This is built on top of Android’s API and automatically chooses what underlying provider to use on the basis of accuracy, battery usage, performance improvement etc.
 <br />
 According to the docs:<br />
 <blockquote>